-Digital documentation on site: No more paperwork.
+Digital documentation on the construction site: No more paper chaos

 Contents

-Documentation on the Construction Site: Digital Instead of Paper Chaos
+Documentation on the construction site: Digital instead of paper chaos

 Why does analog construction documentation cost so much time?